Tungsten(IV) fluoride

 Tungsten tetrafluoride is an inorganic compound with the formula WF_{4}.
 This little studied solid has been invoked, together with tungsten pentafluoride, as an intermediate in the chemical vapor deposition of tungsten films using tungsten hexafluoride.

 Structure

 Tungsten tetrafluoride was found to have polymeric structure based on Mössbauer spectroscopy.

 Preparation

 It has been prepared by treatment of the coordination complex WCl_{4}(MeCN)_{2} with AsF_{3}.
-It has been produced by from the reaction of WF_{6} and a W filament at 600-800 °C.
+It has been produced by the reaction of WF_{6} and a W filament at 600-800 °C.

 Reactions

 The compound can be re-oxidized to W(VI) compounds by treatment with fluorine and chlorine: